Lighthouse clock: History

-The reason why lighthouse clocks never became a mass-produced timepiece it is because in the 1830s the U. S. was deeply into the Industrial Revolution and mass production.
-The manufacturers who were able to produce cheap clocks and then sell them for $2 were forcing, somehow, individual clockmakers out of business.
-Lighthouse clocks were custom and handmade objects created in an age when the vast majority of the clocks were commercially manufactured, these original clocks were going against the Industrial Revolution.
+The reason why lighthouse clocks never became a mass-produced timepiece is because in the 1830s the US was deeply into the Industrial Revolution and mass production.
+The manufacturers who were able to produce cheap clocks and then sell them for $2 were forcing individual clockmakers out of business.
+Lighthouse clocks were custom and handmade objects created in an age when the vast majority of the clocks were commercially manufactured.
+These original clocks were going against the Industrial Revolution.
 They were continuing the tradition of the handmade clock and the workshop of an individual craftsman.

 During the 20th century reproductions of this kind of mantel clock have been made, even nowadays a couple of clockmakers manufacture them, proving the interest that still raise among collectors and connoisseurs the clocks made by the talented and ingenious Simon Willard.

 To stand out, an unusual exemplary displayed in one of the bookshelves of the White House library, made by the clockmaker to commemorate the visit of the Marquis de Lafayette to the United States in 1824-1825.
 A likeness of Lafayette appears in a medallion on its base.

 Original lighthouse clocks are rare and have become very valuable; for instance one was sold at Sotheby's auction house on January 6, 2006 for US$744,000.